cbonnett/twins/README.md

 ## Troubleshooting & Tips

-- SciPy/statsmodels optionality — analytic bio-age paths use NumPy/SciPy (with safe fallbacks); the sleep simulation uses cluster-robust OLS by default and falls back to GLS if MixedLM is unavailable.
+- SciPy/statsmodels optionality — analytic bio‑age paths use NumPy/SciPy (with safe fallbacks).
+The sleep module uses cluster‑robust OLS by default; MixedLM is optional and, if it fails to converge, the CLI falls back to cluster‑robust OLS.
 - Monte Carlo precision — increase `--sims` (CLI) or the slider (UI) for publication-quality precision.
 MC SE ≈ `sqrt(p·(1−p)/sims)`.
 - Seeds — set a seed to reproduce simulation runs.
 Vary to gauge Monte Carlo variability.
 - Attrition — power is for completing participants/pairs; enrollment inflates by `1/(1−attrition)`.